cloud66/help-old/_posts/deployment/deployment-gateway.md

 Now you can start deploying your stack.

-After deployment finished you can invalidate gateway although it will expire in the time you specified with ttl.
+After the deployment is finished you can invalidate the gateway or leave it until the TTL is over.

 <pre class="prettyprint">
 $ cx gateways close --name aws_bastion